Bruce Gradkowski will be the starting quarterback Sunday when the Raiders visit the Arizona Cardinals.

 Neither Gradkowski nor Campbell was available to the media Wednesday.
 But after Sunday's victory, Gradkowski said he felt as if he deserved to be the starter based upon his play against St. Louis.

-Campbell said he was surprised and disappointed by Cable's decision to bench him but added he is
+Campbell said he was surprised and disappointed by Cable's decision to bench him but added he is committed to supporting Gradkowski.

 "Like I told Bruce, 'This is a business.
 It's nothing personal.
 Go out there and do what you've got to do to win the game, and I'll be your supporter,' " Campbell said Sunday.